developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/DOMinjection/index.md

 		<script type="text/javascript" src="./test.js" pages="/dominjection/index.html" />

-If an attribute contained in the rhoapi-modules file--for example the Rho namespace--is required by test.js, an error might occur if test.js is injected first.
-To guard against this, it might be useful for `test.js` to include some logic like the JavaScript below to wait until its dependent JavaScript (`rhoapi-modules.js`) is loaded.
+If an attribute contained in the rhoapi-modules file--for example the Rho namespace--is required by `test.js`, an error might occur if `test.js` is injected first.
+To guard against this, it might be useful for `test.js` to include some logic like the JavaScript below so that it waits until its dependent JavaScript (`rhoapi-modules.js`) is loaded.

-Sample JavaScript:
+Sample JavaScript to delay loading:

 		:::javascript